Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Compare Specialized Insurers for High-Value Vehicles

 Not all insurers price vehicles the same way.
 If you own a luxury or exotic vehicle, specialized carriers like Chubb, AIG, and Hagerty often offer better coverage terms and more competitive rates than standard carriers.
-Learn more in our guide to luxury and exotic car insurance.
+Understanding how rising repair costs affect premiums for high-value vehicles can help you have a more informed conversation with insurers about appropriate coverage levels.

 Pros

-• Raising your deductible can lower premiums by 10–20%
+• Raising your deductible 15–40% can meaningfully cut your premium

 Cons